Know Your Mistakes: Towards Preventing Overreliance on Task-Oriented Conversational AI Through Accountability Modeling: Results and Analysis

 \subsection{Qualitative Analysis}

-In this section, we provide a qualitative analysis of the accountability model for DST.
-Table~\ref{tbl:example} shows illustrative examples of the model prediction from both the MultiWOZ and Snips datasets.
+In this section, we provide a qualitative analysis of the $\mathcal{M_{\operatorname{AMD+SC}}}$ model.
+Table~\ref{tbl:example} shows illustrative examples of the model prediction from the MultiWOZ datasets.
 In the first example, the model detected a false positive slot (\textit{restaurant-pricerange}) and filtered it to rectify the prediction.
 The second example contains a false negative slot (\textit{attraction-type}), which is corrected successfully.
 In the third example, the model detects both false positive and false negative slots and successfully rectifies them.
 In the fourth example, the original prediction of the model is correct.
 However, self-correction adds an extra slot (\textit{train-departure}), which makes the prediction wrong.
 The fifth one shows an instance where the algorithm partially corrects an error.
 Here, the model included \textit{hotel-name} to its prediction but added a false positive (\textit{hotel-type}) in the process because $\tau_{\operatorname{fn}}$ was set to 0.5.
-It shows how reducing $\tau_{\operatorname{fn}}$ may lead to false positives, which we discussed in Section~\ref{sec:ab1}.
-The last two examples are from the Snips, where the algorithm successfully rectifies the prediction.
+This example demonstrates how addressing false negatives can sometimes introduce false positives.

-\subsection{Preventing User Overeliance with Accountability Model}
+\section{Preventing User Overeliance with Accountability Model}

-So far, we have focused on analyzing the capability of the proposed accountability in detecting errors and self-correcting them to improve DST performance.
-In this section, we discuss a method to prevent user overreliance on task-oriented conversational AI using accountability modeling.
-The approach is based on introducing helpful friction turns that can eventually lead to successful task completion.
-Let $E_t $ be the set of erroneous slot-value pairs predicted by $\mathcal{M_{\operatorname{account}}}$.
+So far, we have focused on analyzing the capability of the proposed accountability model in detecting errors and self-correcting them to improve DST performance.
+In this section, we discuss its application to prevent user overreliance on task-oriented conversational AI.
+The approach is based on introducing positive friction~\cite{i̇nan2025betterslowsorryintroducing} like user confirmations that can eventually lead to successful task completion.
+Let $E_t $ be the set of erroneous slot-value pairs predicted by $\mathcal{M_{\operatorname{AMD}}}$.
 Given $E_t$, a task-oriented conversational agent can introduce friction turns to get clarification on the unconfident slots.
-Such friction turns have been shown to be helpful in preventing user overreliance on AI~\cite{design-friction, nudge-friction}.
+Introducing such friction turns have been shown to be helpful in preventing user overreliance on AI~\cite{nudge-friction, i̇nan2025betterslowsorryintroducing}.